Passport Power Rankings 2025: Substantial and Weakest Passports in the World, Where Is India?

 100Palestinian Territories40

-Afghanistan possesses the worst passport in the world, with visas for only 26 countries.
-Political instability, bad bilateral relations, and bad relations with much of the Western world make traveling to other foreign nations highly unlikely for their people.
+Afghanistan holds the world’s worst passport, with visa-free access to only 26 countries.
+Political instability, strained bilateral relations, and poor relations with much of the Western world make travel to other foreign nations highly unlikely for their citizens.

 Note: All are conflict-affected regions, poor states, or have no official diplomatic missions abroad.